DavidLezama1/BIO_350_F25/README.md

 • The analysis technique is a discrete-time population model

 • The program simulates plant population growth with self-shading and explicit deaths and without

+IC Assignment 4: Chapter 4 of Ecology Handbook:

+The code shows you how two competing plant species grow and interact in the same plot using logistic growth with self-shading and competition, showing that the colonizer eventually stabilizes at 240 (carrying capacity) while the threatened species goes extinct at year 24.

+• The program sets the initial populations, carrying capacities, number of seeds produced per year, death rates,  and number of years to simulate for both species.

+• The function records the population sizes over time and I made sure to prevent any negative values.

+• The simulation runs for  50 years, and the results are stored.

+• The model uses a discrete-time logistic growth simulation with Lotka–Volterra competition to analyze species interactions.

+IC_InclassExample1:

+• Made the log of the graph from assignment 2

 IC_InclassExample2: